 Background on Program

 The Young Entrepreneurs Academy (YEA!) is a year-long program that teaches middle and high school students how to start and run their own REAL businesses.
 YEA! was developed at the University of Rochester in 2004 with the support of a grant from the Kauffman Foundation.
 Orlando Science Center is proud to be the first science center in the country to partner with this incredible program.

-YEA! guides high school students through the process of starting and running a legitimate business or social movement over the course of a full academic year.
+YEA! guides students through the process of starting and running a legitimate business or social movement over the course of a full academic year.
 As their flagship museum partner, we are happy to announce our second year of YEA as we move forward with the Class of 2016!
 Last year’s graduates started as students, and left the program as CEOs of their own companies!

 Over the course of the program, students:

 - Write a business plan